petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 ## Liferay Service

-These limitations apply to the [Liferay service](../using-the-liferay-dxp-service/introduction-to-the-liferay-dxp-service.md) in each DXP Cloud environment:
+These limitations apply to the [Liferay service](../using-the-liferay-dxp-service/introduction-to-the-liferay-dxp-service.md) in each Liferay Cloud environment:

-* **Remote Staging**: [Remote Staging](https://learn.liferay.com/dxp/latest/en/site-building/publishing-tools/staging/configuring-remote-live-staging.html) is not available with DXP Cloud.
+* **Remote Staging**: [Remote Staging](https://learn.liferay.com/dxp/latest/en/site-building/publishing-tools/staging/configuring-remote-live-staging.html) is not available with Liferay Cloud.
 Local Staging is still available and supported.

 * **Autoscaling**: When enabled, autoscaling may only add new instances up to a default maximum of 10.
 You can configure a different maximum number of instances, up to 100 instances.

 * **Document Library Storage**: Your subscription plan determines the size of the `data` volume for the Liferay service; this includes storage used for Liferay's Document Library.
 The default volume size is 100 GB, but it can be increased as long as the size is below 4 TB.
 A private cluster is required if a project needs more than 4 TB of storage.

-* **Session Replication**: Replicating sessions between multiple Liferay instances in DXP Cloud may impact your instances' performance, and is not supported. <!-- Instead, use sticky sessions, or avoid using session storage entirely in your custom applications. -->
+* **Session Replication**: Replicating sessions between multiple Liferay instances in Liferay Cloud may impact your instances' performance, and is not supported. <!-- Instead, use sticky sessions, or avoid using session storage entirely in your custom applications. -->

 ### Dynatrace

-[Dynatrace](../manage-and-optimize/application-metrics.md#advanced-application-metrics-production-only) is not included in the Standard setup for DXP Cloud environments, but it can be purchased separately to use with it.
+[Dynatrace](../manage-and-optimize/application-metrics.md#advanced-application-metrics-production-only) is not included in the Standard setup for Liferay Cloud environments, but it can be purchased separately to use with it.
 Dynatrace is included in the High Availability setup, but only for Production or UAT environments.

 These limitations apply to Dynatrace:

-* **Dynatrace Metrics Discrepancy**: Dynatrace metrics do not match the metrics shown in the DXP Cloud Console.
+* **Dynatrace Metrics Discrepancy**: Dynatrace metrics do not match the metrics shown in the Liferay Cloud Console.
 This is because Dynatrace displays metrics for the JVM process, while the console metrics measure the entire container hosting the JVM.

 * **Streaming Liferay Logs**: Liferay logs cannot be streamed to Dynatrace logs.

-* **Session Replay**: The Dynatrace Session Replay feature is not available with DXP Cloud.
+* **Session Replay**: The Dynatrace Session Replay feature is not available with Liferay Cloud.

 ## Database Service

-These limitations apply to the [Database service](../platform-services/database-service/database-service.md) in each DXP Cloud environment:
+These limitations apply to the [Database service](../platform-services/database-service/database-service.md) in each Liferay Cloud environment:

-* **Database Metrics**: The metrics displayed in the DXP Cloud console reflect the data for the service container, not individual service metrics.
+* **Database Metrics**: The metrics displayed in the Liferay Cloud console reflect the data for the service container, not individual service metrics.

 * **Database Size**: The maximum size for a database is normally 100 GB.
 [Submit a Support request](https://help.liferay.com/) to increase this limit.

 * **Downtime**: Database maintenance may cause downtime every few months.
 This downtime usually lasts about two minutes.
 This may not come with a notification in advance.
 You can set a [preferred maintenance window](../platform-services/database-service/database-service.md#database-maintenance-window-variables) to mitigate the impact of downtime.

-* **Read/write splits**: Configuring a read/write split in your database service is not supported in DXP Cloud.
+* **Read/write splits**: Configuring a read/write split in your database service is not supported in Liferay Cloud.

 ## Search Service

-These limitations apply to the [Search service](../platform-services/search-service.md) in each DXP Cloud environment:
+These limitations apply to the [Search service](../platform-services/search-service.md) in each Liferay Cloud environment:

-* **Configuration**: Elasticsearch must be configured through the DXP Cloud workspace, and **not** the Liferay UI.
+* **Configuration**: Elasticsearch must be configured through the Liferay Cloud workspace, and **not** the Liferay UI.
 The configuration file in the project workspace is used on each deployment and overwrites the previous configuration.

 * **Memory Settings**: The default (and maximum) JVM heap size for the Elasticsearch server is 4 GB.
 The maximum allocation is determined by your subscription plan.